onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :id: R-18001
     :target: VNF
     :keyword: MAY
-    :updated: casablanca
+    :updated: frankfurt

-    If the VNF's ports connected to a unique internal network and the port's IP addresses are statically assigned IP addresses, the IPv4 addresses **MAY** be from different subnets and the IPv6 addresses **MAY** be from different subnets.
+    If the VNF's ports connected to a unique ONAP internal network and the port's IP addresses are statically assigned IP addresses, the IPv4 addresses **MAY** be from different subnets and the IPv6 addresses **MAY** be from different subnets.